BaseMax/Max/_includes/_sections/talks.md

 #### 2023

-Using Mathematical Methods to Improve the Safety and Efficacy of Chemicals and Pharmaceuticals

 * June 2023: **[10th International Congress on Fundamental and Applied Sciences 2023](https://icfas2023.intsa.org/)** - In person
   **"Using Mathematical Methods to Improve the Safety and Efficacy of Chemicals and Pharmaceuticals"**